Codecademy/docs/content/swift/concepts/methods/methods.md

 ---

-Title: Methods
+Title: 'Methods'

-Description: Learn about methods in Swift and how they are used to perform actions and provide functionality.
+Description: 'Learn about methods in Swift and how they are used to perform actions and provide functionality.'

 Subjects:

-- iOS
+- 'iOS'

-- Mobile Development
+- 'Mobile Development'

-- Game Development
+- 'Game Development'

 Tags:

-- Methods
+- 'Methods'

-- Functions
+- 'Functions'

-- Properties
+- 'Properties'

-- Parameters
+- 'Parameters'

-- Self
+- 'Self'

-- Mutating
+- 'Mutating'

-- Type Methods
+- 'Type Methods'